“There is no single way of learning something.”

 There are a lot of Chinese students out there who want to better their English.
 Photo credit: maltzevans via Visual hunt / CC BY-NC-ND

 Mosalingua has created a page with links to various tools that will help you learn to speak Chinese like a native.
 Among them is Italki https://www.italki.com/home, a site that lets you find a language partner or else a native speaker to help you with Chinese lessons.

 The app is very easy to use.
 The catch?
 It costs about $15 to $27 per hour to for a teacher who is also a native Mandarin speaker.
 However, the language partners are is free – a true intercultural training programme, with a free, internation exchange of linguistic competence.

-A must for preparing your Chinese language classes!
+A must for preparing your Chinese classes London!